The Dairy Sheep

 This year’s theme:

-”Mastitis and Milk Quality Management”
+”Mastitis And Milk Quality Management”

 Plus Presentations on Nutrition, Udder Conformation, Breeding, genetics, and More

-The DSANA Dairy Sheep Symposium is for commercial dairy sheep producers, sheep milk processors, homesteaders, veterinarians, small ruminant nutritionists, academic researchers, and anyone else interested in how to raise healthy, productive dairy sheep and improve the quality of the milk they produce.
+The DSANA Dairy Sheep Symposium is for commercial dairy sheep producers, sheep milk processors, veterinarians, small ruminant nutritionists, homesteaders, academic researchers, and anyone else interested in how to raise healthy, productive dairy sheep and improve the quality of the milk they produce.

 Crowne Plaza Hotel in Kitchener-Waterloo, Ontario - the location for DSANA’s 2026 Dairy Sheep Symposium